Hello there, writers!

-Today in particular, we're going to talk about the plot structure that I use most often in my own writing: The Hero's Journey.
-This plot structure is a true classic, used most often in fantasy and science fiction.
+Today in particular, we're going to talk about the plot structure I use most often in my own writing: The Hero's Journey.
+This plot structure, outlined by Joseph Campbell and well-loved in both literature and film, is a classic used most often in fantasy and science fiction.

 Examples of works that use The Hero's Journey plot structure include Star Wars, the Harry Potter series, The Hunger Games, The Hobbit, The Lord of the Rings, Ender's Game and more!

 Now before we dive in, it's important to note that The Hero's Journey plot structure usually goes hand-in-hand with the Chosen One trope.
 What is a trope, you ask?
 It's an overused plot device or character archetype...but tropes don't necessarily have to be a bad thing.